Celanese Stock Market Value

 Celanese Price To Book Ratio

-Is Celanese's industry expected to grow?
+Is Specialty Chemicals space expected to grow?
 Or is there an opportunity to expand the business' product line in the future?
 Factors like these will boost the valuation of Celanese.
 If investors know Celanese will grow in the future, the company's valuation will be higher.
 The financial industry is built on trying to define current growth potential and future valuation accurately.
 All the valuation information about Celanese listed above have to be considered, but the key to understanding future value is determining which factors weigh more heavily than others.

 Quarterly Earnings Growth